|My back yard|

 I was saved when I was twenty-one.
-I was walking from my apartment house towards the campus of Northern Illinois University.
+I was walking from my apartment on the campus of Northern Illinois University.
 A series of personal failures and a dramatic, unexpected encounter with God led me to this moment.
-That was when I prayed.
+Something was happening inside me.
+I was praying.

 I had not prayed in a long time.
 Maybe ten or fifteen years.
 I did not pray because I did not believe praying would do anything.
+Praying meant nothing to me.
 On the first day of my salvation this changed.

 I prayed, "God, if you are real, and you can help me with the mess I have made of my life, I will follow you."
 That was the moment when I got saved.
-Or, that was my initiation into the environment the Bible refers to as "salvation."
+That was my initiation into the environment the Bible refers to as "salvation."